svntax/LowRezJam2019/README.md

 # LowRezJam2019
-A puzzle game made for the 2019 LOWREZJAM
+A puzzle game made for the 2019 LOWREZJAM.